mihaigiurgeanu/cold-widow/README.md

 Executables and Haskell library to transfer files via QR Codes.

-The idea is to generate a list of qr-coedes representing the contents of the files you want to transfer.
+The idea is to generate a list of qr-codes representing the contents of the files you want to transfer.
 The qr-codes will be read as text values by any qr-code reader supporting alpahnumeric encoding.
 The texts can be send via any technology, like email, sms, whatsapp, skype, hangouts, etc to the final